dschewchenko/permask/README.md

 - Fast: Bitwise operations (&, |) are faster than comparing strings.
 - Compact: Combine multiple permissions in a single integer (e.g., 0b1111 for read, create, update, delete).
   Just 4 bits for access control.
 For groups, you can use any number of bits,
-- Flexible: Easy to check, add, or remove permissions.
+- Flexible: Easy to check, add or remove permissions.

 Example of using bitmasks: